xeoron/foobar2000-mac/README.md

 Homebrew Setup:
 ======

+Brew is easier to setup and use.
 Go here for the <a href="https://www.davidbaumgold.com/tutorials/wine-mac/" target="_blank">Brew & Wine Setup Guide</a>

 MacPorts Setup: